wp-plugins/fsf-subscribe-widget/readme.txt

 This plugin is a widget that you can put on your blog that allows users to subscribe to the FSF mailing list.
 More features will come in later versions.
 Remember, in the wise words of Matt Mullenweg, "1.0 is the lonliest number."

+== Installation ==

+1. Install this plugin just like any other one.
+2. Drag the FSF Subscribe Widget to your sidebar.

 == Screenshots ==

 1. What the widget looks like on my site.